Spheroid technology

 A common consequence of cartilage defects is swelling, pain, or immobility of the knee joint, which in the long term can lead to a reduction in weight-bearing capacity and even mobility.
-There are various treatment options.
-One of them is the so-called autologous chondrocyte implantation (ACI).
+However, there are various treatment options for localized cartilage defects.
+One of them is the autologous matrix-associated chondrocyte implantation (ACI).

-ACI has been around since the mid-1990s and has been steadily gaining popularity since around 2005.
+ACI has been around since 1983 and has been steadily gaining popularity.
 Most often it is used to treat cartilage defects in the knee, the ankle or the hip.
+It is a two-stage operative procedure.
+Since the introduction of ACI an open approach was necessary, however the use of spheroids make minimally invasive or even arthroscopically application feasible.

-Within the method of ACI, CO.DON AG has developed a special technology – the spheroid technology: Three-dimensional cartilage cell implants – the spheroids – consisting of healthy cartilage cells and extracellular matrix are produced ex vivo in a laboratory and transplanted back into the cartilage defect to form new cartilage tissue.
+Within the method of ACI, CO.DON has developed a special technology – the spheroid technology: Three-dimensional cartilage cell implants – the spheroids – consisting of healthy cartilage cells and extracellular matrix that are produced ex vivo in a laboratory and implanted back into the cartilage defect to form new cartilage tissue.

 Derived from this technology is the name of the product: SPHEROX.
-Its special feature: Spherox is 100% autologous, only the patient’s own cartilage cells are used for its production.of
+Its special feature: Spherox is 100% autologous.
+The product contains nothing foreign to the patient’s body, only the patient’s own cartilage cells and extracellular matrix.
+Spherox is classified as Advanced Therapy Medicinal Product (ATMP).

 WHAT EXACTLY ARE SPHEROIDS?

 Spheroids are spherical cartilage cell implants made from human chondrocytes and extracellular matrix to treat cartilage defects in the (knee) joint.
+They are manufactured individually for each patient.
 Over a period of about 6 – 8 weeks they are produced in a laboratory and afterwards implanted as Spherox into the cartilage defect.

 HOW ARE SPHEROIDS APPLIED?